 In an effort to aid in student retention and assist with textbook affordability, the John C. Pace Library launched a pilot project for fall 2015 to provide select textbooks on reserve.
-For fall 2016, this project is expanded to include required textbooks for all 1000- through 4000-level courses.
+Beginning in fall 2016, this project was expanded to include required textbooks for all 1000- through 4000-level courses.
 A significant benefit of this project is that undergraduate students will have access to course-required textbooks and be able to complete class assignments.

 To assist with getting the word out to students, please include a statement in your syllabus about the project.
 We suggest wording similar to the following:

 "The textbook(s) for this course are available on Reserve at the Circulation Desk at the John C. Pace Library for a 2-hour loan period (books must stay in the Library).
 Please take advantage of this resource, but keep in mind that copies of textbooks for each course are limited and may be in use by another student, particularly right before an assignment or reading is due, so plan your textbook use accordingly."

 Please be aware that the library has only purchased the textbooks marked as “required” on the bookstore list.
 If you would like the library to place any recommended or supplemental texts on reserve, please complete the form available online at http://uwf.edu.ezproxy.lib.uwf.edu/library/forms/request-items-be-placed-on-course-reserves/#d.en.117019 or contact Michael Pace, Reserves Coordinator, email@example.com.